 Min Temperature box: This box contains the minimum operating temperature for the selected thermometer.
-If you are creating a new thermometer entry, the ellipses button by the box becomes active.
-Press this button to open a Numeric Keypad window and enter the minimum operating temperature for the thermometer.
+Press the ellipses button by the box to open a Numeric Keypad window and enter the minimum operating temperature for the thermometer.

 Max Temperature box: This box contains the maximum operating temperature for the selected thermometer.
-If you are creating a new thermometer entry, the ellipses button by the box becomes active.
-Press this button to open a Numeric Keypad window and enter the maximum operating temperature for the thermometer.
+Press the ellipses button by the box to open a Numeric Keypad window and enter the maximum operating temperature for the thermometer.

-Conversion box: This box contains the conversion to temperature units used for the selected thermometer.
+Conversion box: This box contains the conversion to temperature used for the selected thermometer.
 If you are creating a new thermometer entry, use the up/down buttons to select the required conversion.

 Coefficients button: This button opens a window that allows you to enter the coefficients required for the temperature conversion.
-In the case of ITS-90, or thermocouples, these are the coefficients for the deviation function (the base conversion coefficients are fixed):
+In the case of ITS-90 or thermocouples, these are the coefficients for the deviation function (the base conversion coefficients are fixed):